Simplify what you need to bring on board for a long-haul family flight

 - Don’t forget the obvious like passports, travel documents, valid visas (and pack these in easy to reach pockets)

-For a complete list of what to pack sign up to our newsletter and instantly receive a downloadable checklist for your family – plus baby checklist, first aid & camping checklists – you can access the lot as a member of our site.
+For a complete list of what to pack sign up to our newsletter and instantly receive a downloadable checklist for your family – plus baby checklist, first aid & camping checklists – you can access the lot joining our family travel community.

 If your child is old enough to carry their own bag, keep it very small with only as many toys allowed as they can fit into it.
 Remember you may well be given a kids activity bag on the plane as well, and in all likelihood, you will end up at some point carrying both, as well as your own bags.